minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-bread-and-circuses.md

 The idea is that the dog (retrieves and) places the ball on the target.
 If he puts it into the larger circle he wins a kibble and if he manages to put the ball into the smaller circle he wins a better treat.

-Miki got the idea of this game super fast, because he already knew how to collect toys into a basket - which I also taught him with tennisballs.
+Miki got the idea of this game super fast, because he already knew how to collect toys into a basket - which I also taught him with tennis balls.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAB8CWFIy15CSGTO8wu3Tvb1a/aktivointi/leipaa-ja-sirkushuveja/DS61391-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABCtsttETVsVDdUVvRXxNf0a/aktivointi/leipaa-ja-sirkushuveja/DS61391.jpg)